dc217863/CarND-Behavioral-Cloning-P3/README.md

 The model includes ELU layers after each convolutional or fully connected layer to introduce non-linearity.
 Using the standard RELU's as activation function has the disadvantage, that they can turn "dead", which means that they are never activated because the pre-activation value is always negative.
 The so called "Exponential Linear Unit" solves this problem, as for negative values it is a function bounded by a fixed value.
 In experiments, ELU units seem to learn faster and are preferred in many situations nowadays.

 For regularization, L1 or L2 is not used, instead I focussed on Dropout.
+Spatial Dropout was used after convolution layer as it gives better performance (as suggested here: http://cs.unc.edu/~eunbyung/papers/groupout.pdf).
+Dropout works better in the later stages of the model.

-Dropout with drop rates of 0.5 were used in the model.
+Dropout with drop rates of 0.5 were used in the later stages of the model.
 A high drop rate was possible as the number of images used for the training are considered enough to pull this through.
 A high drop rate was used to avoid overfitting to the lake track.

 In general, the NVIDIA model consists of strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel and a non-strided convolution with a 3×3 kernel size in the last two convolutional layers.The last neuron predicts the steering angle with no activation function at the end.